Pecan Smoked Fresh Ham With Maple Glaze On The WSM

-3. The next morning, set up the Weber Smoky Mountain for a 6 hour cook, you will want to keep the temperature around 250 degrees.
+3. The next morning, set up the Weber Smoky Mountain for a 6 hour cook, you will want to keep the temperature around 250 degrees with your iGrill.
 Stud the bottom of the smoker with the pecan wood chunks and cover with 1 chimney of unlit charcoal.
 Light another chimney of charcoal.
 Once the charcoal has lit, pour on top of the raw charcoal in the smoker.
 Fill the water pan with 3 qts of warm water.

 4. While the smoker gets going, remove the ham from the refrigerator.
 If there is any leftover rub, re-apply it to the ham as much as possible.
 Let the ham sit on the counter for about 20 minutes.

 5. Gather the ingredients for the glaze and place them in a saucepot over your side burner or on your stovetop.
 Select a large saucepot, because the glaze may boil over if reduced with too high a flame.
 Reduce the glaze to about half the volume (should take around 25 minutes on low flame).

 6. Once the WSM is ready, place the ham (skin side facing up) on the top rack of the smoker and close the lid.
 The best results for smoking this would be to keep the temperature around 250F.
 If it drops too low, then it will cook, but not have as much crusty “bark” as the picture has.
 If you want a softer exterior, lean towards the 225F side, but don’t go much lower than that.
 As well, be careful not to cook too hot (above 275F), or the glaze could get dark and bitter before the ham is cooked through.

 7. Cook the ham for about 2 hours, then glaze generously with some of the glaze.
 Close the lid and smoke another 2 hours.
 Glaze once again.